 By incorporating state-of-the-art facilities into the iconic 60s building, the university will achieve ambitious growth in academic activity.
 Briefly, the building comprises a suite of three purpose-built laboratories for research using radioactive materials, with space for pilot scale rigs, bench top chemical experiments and high-spec analytic equipment.

 The new photonics laboratory hosts ultrafast laser plasma implantation equipment.
-This not only allows research to be undertaken it also supports the use of facilities for commercial applications to be undertaken.
+This not only allows research to be progressed it also supports the use of facilities for commercial applications to be undertaken.

 Traditionally, refurbishments start with a complete strip-out of the existing services however, as the building had to remain live at all times this was not possible.
 Following numerous design team meetings with various stakeholders, SES developed a strategy to install the new plant room facilities providing a betterment of 12 months on contractual programme.
 Whilst this increased the upfront workload it proved beneficial to the latter delivery phases.
 More importantly it prevented cross-contamination from corrosion of the old services.